s12f/tlads/paxos-eb0/readme.md

 So we can set the ballot 0 as the fast path(one-round trip), other ballots as recover path(two-round trip).
 Then based on this property,
-you can compose the basic paxos instances to build you efficient Multi-Paxos implements, [multi-paxos-eb0](../multi-paxos-eb0) is an example.
+you can compose the basic paxos instances to build you efficient Multi-Paxos implementations, [multi-paxos-eb0](../multi-paxos-eb0) is an example.